rvhrakotonaina-tech/money-tracker/README.md

 - Charts (Chart.js): Monthly Income vs Expense, Expense by Category

 ## Quick Start
+1. Open `C:\Users\Venceslas Hyacinthe\CascadeProjects\money-tracker\index.html` in your browser.
+   - Optional: Use a local server (VS Code Live Server) for best experience.
-1. Click "Seed Sample" to see a demo data (optional).
+2. Click "Seed Sample" to populate demo data (optional).
-2. Add your transactions using the form.
+3. Add your transactions using the form.
-3. Click on the Currency ISO next to Export JSON to change the currency.
 4. Filter and browse the list; use Prev/Next for pagination.
 5. Export data to JSON to back up; Import JSON to restore.